Pediatric Behavioral Health Navigator Program

 The Tallahassee Pediatric Behavioral Health Center (Center) is a strategic initiative by Whole Child Leon in partnership with the Tallahassee Pediatric Foundation (TPF).
 The Center was created to improve access to quality behavioral health services for children and their families through integrated health practices.
 The Center’s flagship program is the Behavioral Health Navigator Program.

-Finding the right mental and behavioral health assistance for your family can be overwhelming and time consuming.
-Our Behavioral Health Navigators (BHN) are masters-level clinicians trained in current, evidence-based practices.
-They work within a vetted system of providers and community partners to help children and families connect with the most appropriate resources.
-The BHN services are free of charge and available to children aged 0-21 years who have a primary care medical home in Leon County.
+Finding the right mental and behavioral health assistance for a child can be difficult, overwhelming and time-consuming.
+Our Pediatric Behavioral Health Navigators (BHNs) are trained clinicians who work directly with community providers and partners to ensure quality behavioral health services are available and accessible when families need them.
+The BHN services are free of change and available to children, 0-21 years, who have a primary care medical home in Leon County.

-Ask your child’s physician for a referral to the Tallahassee Pediatric Behavioral Health Center, Behavioral Health Navigation program.
-To learn more, please call (850) 692-3134.
+We currently do not accept self-referrals.
+Ask your child’s pediatrician or primary care physician for a referral to the Tallahassee Pediatric Behavioral Health Center.
+If you do not currently have a primary care physician, please call (850) 692-3134.